maxtyson123/MaxOS/docs/Notes.md

   - Interrupt number: uint8_t (unsigned 8bit integer)
   - handler: address in the ram of where to jump to preform the code/function to handle this interrupt
   - Flags:
-  - Segment: tells the processor to switch a certain segment before executing handler, (this is for when the processor is executing code in the usersapce, the handler is in the kernelspace and the processor needs to switch to the kernel segment)
+  - Segment: tells the processor to switch a certain segment before executing handler, (this is for when the processor is executing code in the userspace, the handler is in the kernelspace and the processor needs to switch to the kernel segment)
   - Access Rights: Number from 0-3 (3 is userspace)
 - To do this in C++ it would be ideal to receive the Interrupt number as a parameter and handel it in a function eg:
 ```bash